jojozhuang/jojozhuang.github.io/_posts/2017-08-16-building-web-application-with-react.md

 }
 ```
 ### 2.5 Webpack
 [Webpack](https://webpack.js.org/) is a module bundler.
 Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.
-Create a file named `webpack.config.dev.js` with following content.
+Create file named `webpack.config.dev.js` with following content.
 ```javascript
 import webpack from 'webpack';
 import path from 'path';